gamemann/cf-nginx-iptables-automation/README.md

 iptables -A INPUT -p tcp -m multiport --dports 80,443 -j cloudflare
 ```

-I would recommend setting the `INPUT` chain's policy to `ACCEPT` while testing and then setting it to `DROP` when you're sure things are working.
+I would recommend setting the `INPUT` chain's policy to `ACCEPT` while testing and then setting it to `DROP` when you're absolutely sure things are working.
 This way your firewall will actually be utilized (dropping packets at the end of the `INPUT` chain that don't match).

 ```bash
 # Set default policy to ACCEPT for `INPUT` chain.